18F/before-you-ship/_pages/infrastructure/aws.md

 Although cloud.gov is strongly preferred as the production environment for the systems we build, there are some systems that will need to run on AWS.
 You can **see the GSA approval status and caveats for using different AWS services in [this spreadsheet](https://docs.google.com/spreadsheets/d/1kJrPqu10x80LaGQ_oXFDuoPkBdnaXrXTQVF_uJ14-ok/edit#gid=0)**.

-In order to ensure systems deployed to AWS are robust and reliable, and to ensure the integrity of information stored in AWS, we impose some additional restrictions on systems deployed to the 18F production AWS environment.
+In order to ensure systems deployed to AWS are robust and reliable, and to ensure the integrity of information stored in AWS, we impose some additional restrictions on systems deployed to the TTS production AWS environment.

 ### Permissions

-Anyone in 18F can get access to the AWS [sandbox account](../sandbox).
-However only the 18F infrastructure team has login credentials to our production 18F account, and they are only used for debugging and incident management purposes.
+Anyone in TTS can get access to the AWS [sandbox account](../sandbox).
+However only the TTS infrastructure team has login credentials to our production TTS account, and they are only used for debugging and incident management purposes.
 All systems are deployed using a continuous delivery service from scripts stored in version control, and registered with [#infrastructure](https://gsa-tts.slack.com/messages/C039MHHF8/).

 This means:

-* All configuration of your production environment must be performed using Terraform scripts checked into version control.
+- All configuration of your production environment must be performed using Terraform scripts checked into version control.
-* There will be no "back channel" access to AWS resources for systems deployed into production.
+- There will be no "back channel" access to AWS resources for systems deployed into production.
 Any routine activities such as data management, import / export / archiving, must be performed through your system.

 ### Auto scale groups